input-output-hk/vrf-optimisation-tests/README.md

 `verif` is the implementation used currently, with no optimisations.
 `verif_opt` runs the VRF verification with variable time operations.
 We can see a considerable improvement in this case.
-To make matters better this would be compatible with the current node implementation---we would simply need to change the verification function, and no hard-fork would be required.
+To make matters better, this would be compatible with the current node implementation---we would simply need to change the verification function, and no hard-fork would be required.
+We test the VRF functions using a different hash function, namely blake2b.
 We also experiment using a different `hash_to_curve` function (also in the IETF draft).
 We can see that using try and increment technique, `verif_try_inc`, instead of `elligator`, gives a slight improvement.
 However, it is to note that this would require a